tejb96/polymorphism-arrays/Stats.md

 # Reflection

-I like that the README.md contains many helpful explanations, such as how to calculate the median when count is odd and even.
+I like that the README.md contains many helpful explanations, such as how to calculate the median when count is odd and even or how to implement the interface IShapePoints with Rectangle.